The Directors are pleased to present the 40th Annual Report on the

 17.4 Clean Development Mechanism (CDM)

-Your Company is undertaking climate change issues proactively.
+Your Company is addressing climate change issues proactively.

-MW Solar PV Project at Unchahar are in advanced stage of
+MW Solar PV Project at Unchahar are in advanced stage of registration

 17.5 Ash Utilisation